alexwohletz/pylotlight-example-project/README.md

 **Installation:**

 1. Clone the repository using `git clone https://github.com/alexwohletz/pylotlight-example-project`
-2. Run the project using `docker-compose up`
+2. Run the project using `make build-airflow` and then `make run-airflow`

 **Usage:**